 Employers’ responses to the COVID-19 pandemic prompts renewed thinking about working practices

 New findings and analysis on the ongoing impact of the coronavirus pandemic on working lives

-This evidence review explores how digital learning can support upskilling and reskilling for the post-pandemic recovery
+This literature review explores how digital learning can support upskilling and reskilling for the post-pandemic recovery